EBolinVA/Green_Stocks_Analysis/README.md

 ![Image of pop-up message showing elapsed run time of original script for 2018 stocks](https://github.com/EBolinVA/Module_2_VBA_Challenge/blob/main/Original_time_2018.png) ![Image of pop-up message showing elapsed run time of refactored script for 2018 stocks](https://github.com/EBolinVA/Module_2_VBA_Challenge/blob/main/VBA_Challenge_2018.png)

+## Summary: Pros and Cons of Refactoring

+The advantages of refactoring code begin with the fact that you are not writing code from scratch.
+There may already some code out there which is a good start for the task.
+However, understanding and implementing more complex commands like nested for loops can significantly improve efficiency when running the code, especially over larger data sets.

+Another advantage to refactoring code is readability.
+As the code is easier to read and understand, there will be less energy put into maintaining the code in the future.

+A disadvantage to refactoring code is that you could get yourself lost in the process.
+Once begun, it proved to be very time consuming.
+Each line of code must be checked and debugged before moving on to the next command.
+Will the runtime saved be worth the man hours it took to refactor?

+In this project, the data analyst spent many hours reviewing manuals, writing and testing code, collaborating with colleagues, and calling the help desk in order to deliver a product that works for the client.
+The effort to refactor a coding project with only 12 stocks which gained less than half a second when running the refactored code does not seem worth the effort.
+However, this data analyst has ambitions for much larger projects with enormous sets of data.
+There is no con which can be applied to learning new skills.
+Refactoring code that saves the end user time when interacting with data may well be worth it for the long run.